 An emergency absence is defined as an officially excused period of time, while maintaining the status of student.
-An emergency absence request must meet one of the following conditions:
+An emergency absence request must consist of two (2) or more school days and must meet one of the following conditions:

-- 1) Military service
+- 1. Military service

-- 2) Medical restriction
+- 2. Medical restriction

-- 3) Funeral for immediate family member
+- 3. Funeral for immediate family member

-- 4) ER visit for student or immediate family member
+- 4. ER visit for student or immediate family member

-An emergency absence will not be granted for failure to make satisfactory academic progress.
+An emergency absence request will not be granted for failure to make satisfactory academic progress.

-A request for leave must be made to the Dean/Associate Dean of Education, or time away from school will be subject to point accrual.
+A request for emergency absence must be made to the Dean/ Associate Dean of Education, or time away from school will be subject to point accrual.
 The written request to the Dean of Education must include dated third-party verification of the reason for the emergency absence as well as a typed letter outlining the reason for the request.
-The Department of Veterans Affairs and the Financial Aid Office will be notified immediately when the student is granted an emergency absence.
+The Financial Aid Office will be notified immediately when the student is granted an emergency absence.
 An emergency absence will be for a maximum of 16 school days.
 Failure to return to class following the emergency absence may result in dismissal.
-Emergency requests must be submitted within five school days of returning to class.
+Emergency absence requests must be submitted within five school days of returning to class.
 Only one emergency absence may be granted per term for each student.